bramedg/cottontail/README.md

 - `roles` (optional)
 - `inputMapping` (optional, but highly suggested.  query, body, params, and jwt are supported as sources)
 - `rpc` (optional)

+Streams are SSE get requests and require a two step process to use.
+- POST to /streams/auth/yourstreamname with the JWT token containing your authorization data.
+- GET to /streams/listen/yourstreamname with the cookie retrived from the POST

+Note that streams are text only and must be parsed if the expected client result is JSON.

 ---